 Overview

-During an application startup process, Spring Boot performs a lot of work in the background.
-This work involves creating Spring Application Context, creating a various beans, auto-wiring and auto configuration of various components and finally, starting the application.
-When a Spring Boot Application has slow startup, it can be one or more beans and related dependencies taking longer to initialise and slowing down the entire process.
+Spring Boot performs a lot of work in the background during an application startup process.
+This work involves creating Spring Application Context, creating various beans, auto-wiring and auto-configuration of various components and finally, starting the application.
+When a Spring Boot Application has a slow startup, it can be one or more beans and related dependencies taking longer to initialize and slowing down the entire process.

-Profiling Spring Boot application doesn’t often help in diagnosing the startup issues.
-This is because, there are number of beans getting initialised and it is really difficult to figure out which ones are causing the latency.
+Profiling the Spring Boot application doesn’t often help in diagnosing startup issues.
+This is because several beans are getting initialized, and it isn’t easy to figure out which ones are causing the latency.
 Spring Boot Application Startup Metrics are useful for such cases.

 ApplicationStartup & StartupStep

-Before the release of Spring Boot 2.4 it was really hard to identify the root cause of a slow startup.
-However, with the Spring Boot 2.4.0 we get an an opportunity of generating ApplicationStartup Metrics which can be used to identify exactly which part is taking longer.
+Before the release of Spring Boot 2.4, it was tough to identify the root cause of a slow startup.
+However, with Spring Boot 2.4.0, we get an opportunity to generate ApplicationStartup Metrics, which can be used to identify exactly which part is taking longer.

-interface and its concept are new to Spring Boot, they are a part of Spring Framework since version 5.3.
-The startup metrics provides a detailed and stepped down logs from component initialisation, bean instantiations and their dependencies linkages.
-Also, the metrics provide start and end time of every granular step, which is quite helpful in determining the slowest bit.
+Although the ApplicationStartup interface and its concept are new to Spring Boot, they have been a part of Spring Framework since version 5.3.
+The startup metrics provide detailed and stepped-down logs from component initialization, bean instantiations and their dependencies linkages.
+Also, the metrics provide the start and end times of every granular step, which is quite helpful in determining the slowest bit.

-During the application startup metrics capturing the entire startup process is divided into multiple Steps, which are represented by StartupStep interface.
-Each of these steps has a unique Id, name of the step, parent Id.
-Also the implementations log the step start and end times.
+During the application, startup metrics capturing the entire startup process are divided into multiple Steps, represented by the StartupStep interface.
+Each of these steps has a unique Id, name of the step, and parent Id.
+Also, the implementations log the step start and end times.
 Using them, we can find which step is slower than expected.

 Enable ApplicationStartup Metrics

-In order to enable the ApplicationStartup metrics we need to make sure we are using Spring Boot version 2.4.0 or higher.
+To enable the ApplicationStartup metrics, we must use Spring Boot version 2.4.0 or higher.

 pom.xml